tobyhodges/fair-research-software/learners/setup.md

 ### Git Version Control Program

-Git is a program that is run from within a command line tool to provide version control for your work.
+Git is a command line program that is run from within a command line terminal to provide version control for your work.
 Git is also used to interact with online code and project sharing platform GitHub.

 Follow the installation instructions below, then proceed to test and configure Git on your machine in